 Many small artists have found that Spotify is a great way to reach an audience and earn a living.
 Getting your song onto one of Spotify’s’ 3000+ playlists can propel an artist’s career overnight!
 Spotify has tools for artists to get their music heard by the right listeners (such as the playlist pitch tool).
 Also, Spotify for Artists also gives musicians an in-depth insight into their audience.

 Actively, there are 86 million monthly active users on Spotify – and this number is growing at a considerably fast rate during the current crisis.
-The platform a great way to gain exposure as an artist… but actually getting your music isn’t as straightforward as it used to be.
+The platform a great way to gain exposure as an artist… but actually getting your audio files isn’t as straightforward as it used to be.

 Artists should also remember that the music industry takes Spotify statistics very seriously.
 A few thousand streams might only pull in a few hundred pounds.
 However, this could generate interest from a record label, manager, or booking agent.
 Spotify statistics are one of the first things the music industry will look at.
 Regardless of how you are introduced, their first question will almost definitely be “how well is your music doing on Spotify?”.